wendysyn89/CompUXPV/README.md

 The prediction engine will derive paragraph vector for both review and measurement items, next will compute their semantic similarity.

 CompUXPV.py -> main file for UX prediction engine.
 Able to learn word vector, paragraph vector (review and items), and predict the most suitable UX.
-In this example, we have 1028 items that comprised of 5 UX construct category (Perceived usefulness, perceived ease of use, affects towards technology, social influence, trust)
+In this example, we have 1028 items that comprised of 5 UX construct category (Perceived usefulness, Perceived ease of use, Affects towards technology, Social influence, Trust)